 What can my group do in Santa Clara?

 If your group doesn’t get enough thrills on the playing field, visitors can stop by California’s Great America, the only theme park in the state that offers a full water park free with admission.
 While in Silicon Valley, your group can learn more about the technology industry by visiting places like the Intel Museum where you can discover how computer chips are made.
 Take your group on a 90-minute tour of Levi’s Stadium and/or self-guided tour of the 49ers Museum presented by Sony.
 Have some fun at Off the Wall Soccer where groups can be accommodated for parties and events as well as indoor soccer tournaments.
 Your group can also enjoy City Beach, a one-of-a-kind corporate team building, family recreation, sports, and event center!

 Don’t forget to check out the shops while in Santa Clara.
 With eight shopping centers, everyone will have a chance to find the perfect gift to bring home at places like the Santa Clara Town Centre, Mercado Santa Clara, Rivermark Plaza or Westfield Valley Fair.
 Indulge in your favorite foods at places like Birk’s Restaurant, or try out the new restaurants at Santa Clara Square less than a mile from the Santa Clara Convention Center.
 They include II Fornaio, Opa!
 Authentic Greek Cuisine, Fleming’s Steak House & Wine Bar, and Puesto- Mexican Street Food.

-Click the Instant Info Logo to let us connect you with Santa Clara CVB
+Let us connect you with Santa Clara CVB

 - Home to the George F. Haines International Swim Center and the International Swimming Hall of Fame (ISHOF).